ChristopherWilks/snaptron/docs/source/index.rst

 SRAv2
   http://stingray.cs.jhu.edu:8443

-Caveat emptor, these instances are provided as examples only, at this time.
-While they serve real data and may prove useful for investigations, they are not guaranteed to be stable/performant in anyway.
+Caveat emptor, these instances are provided as examples only for the time being.
+While they serve real data and may prove useful for investigations, they are not guaranteed to be stable/performant in any way.

 Quickstart
 ----------